 It is particularly surprising that the "net book value" recommendation would be embraced by Kahn/Dunbar.
-Their formulation of "acquisition premium" recognizes that, if prospective enhancement of market power is being capitalized into an "acquisition premium," it is the market acquisition premium that reflects this.
+Their formulation of "acquisition premiura" recognizes that, if prospective enhancement of market power is being capitalized into an "acquisition premium," it is the market acquisition premium that reflects this.
 The

 The distortions of book-value-based accounting and (potentially) ratemaking arise from its "heads I win, tails you lose" character.
 For the railroad that is considering an efficient, procompetitive acquisition, for example, book value treatment of its asset value generally would tighten jurisdictional thresholds and impinge on revenue adequacy.
-That is, a railroad looking to undertake a cost-saving acquisition would find itself faced with the prospect that cost-savings would be build down regulatory caps toward the point of being binding, and the incentive to bid for the control of an otherwise efficiency-enhancing merger partner would be dampened.
-The proper acquisition asset value.
+That is, a railroad looking to undertake a cost-saving acquisition would find itself faced with the prospect that cost-savings would pull down regulatory caps toward the point of being binding, and the incentive to bid for the control of an otherwise efficiency-enhancing merger partner would be dampened.
+The proper signals to such a party would be send by providing for acquisition cost treatment of its postacquisition asset value.
 It is that value, after all, that is the motivation for efficiency enhancing restructurings of the rail system of the type proposed by CSX and NS.